Simple changes to the way you drive can have a positive impact on the environment and save you money.

 "One of the benefits of eco-driving is the reduction in fuel consumption is cumulative – the more strategies used the less fuel is consumed," Ms Furze said.

-"Many drivers using eco-driving strategies will see a fuel reduction of up to 15%, an annual saving of $292."
+"Many drivers using eco-driving strategies will see a fuel reduction of up to 15%."

 An adoption of eco-driving strategies by all Queensland drivers would have a major impact on fuel use and vehicle emissions.

 Ms Furze said annual fuel use across Queensland was estimated to be 4 billion litres.

 "If all Queensland drivers practised eco-driving, we would expect a fuel-use reduction of 230 million litres – a cost-saving of $460 million from fuel bills."

 Many cars have fuel consumption gauges and drivers can see how their fuel use decreases when using one or more of the strategies.

 Driving smoothly is a crucial eco-driving strategy to achieve better fuel economy as the more you brake and accelerate, the more fuel is consumed.